yuckiymouse/udacity_ds_starbucks_capstone/README.md

 Project in Data Scientist Nanodegree of Udacity
 Here is the article [https://medium.com/p/ef708825155c/edit] to show the results.

+# Blog
+Here is the blog for the result https://medium.com/@gudegudejacob/who-uses-the-offers-at-starbucks-ef708825155c

 ### Table of Contents

 1. [Installation](#installation)